Liergues

 Liergues ([ljɛʁɡ]) is a former commune in the Rhône department in eastern France.
 On 1 January 2017, it was merged into the new commune Porte des Pierres Dorées.
-Its population was 2,185 in 2019.
+Its population was 2,413 in 2022.

 Geography

 The commune is crossed from south to north by the Merloup (or Merloux) which has its source in Theizé and flows into the Morgon, a tributary of the Saône (and therefore sub-tributary of the Rhône) at Gleizé.

 Places and monuments

+Foundation of the Covenant

+The Foundation of the Covenant is the junction of monuments establishing a link between Japan Lyon Beaujolais and its surroundings, France through the emblematic figure of Miyamoto Musashi samurai lord belonging to the Japanese Imperial Treasury.